-Released in 1994 as part of their album Throwing Copper, “Lightning Crashes” by the American rock band Live became an unforgettable hit that resonated with many listeners.
-The meaning of the lyrics in this one is quite deep, with themes of life, death, and rebirth, offering an interpretation that blends human experience with spiritual significance.
+Released in 1994 as part of their hit album Throwing Copper, Live’s “Lightning Crashes” is one of the most successful alt-rock songs of all time.
+The lyrics in this one are quite deep, with themes of life, death, and rebirth.

 Verse 1: A New Beginning